 If you're struggling to find what you need, call our Support line on 0800 808 0000 (Monday to Friday, 9am-8pm)More ways to contact us

-Thymus gland cancer is rare and the cause isn’t known.
+This information is about thymoma and thymic carcinoma which are types of thymus gland cancer.
 The thymus gland is in the chest between the lungs.
 It makes white blood cells (T lymphocytes) which are part of the immune system and help fight infection.
 Thymus gland cancer is rare and the cause isn’t known.
 Thymomas tend to be benign (slow-growing) but some can spread mainly within the chest.

 Some people with thymus gland cancer also have an auto immune condition.
 This is when the immune system doesn’t work properly, and starts fighting normal, healthy cells in the body instead of just fighting infection and disease.